 No. 11: A total of five No. 11 seeds have reached the Final Four — LSU in 1986, George Mason in 2006, VCU in 2011, Loyola-Chicago in 2018, and UCLA in 2021.

 No. 12: The furthest any No. 12 seed has gone in the NCAA Tournament is the Elite Eight, and that’s happened twice.
 The Missouri Tigers were the first to do it in 2002, and the Oregon State Beavers pulled it off in 2021.

 No. 13: While no No. 13 seed has ever gotten as far as the Elite Eight, a total of six 13th-seeded teams have reached the Sweet 16, the most recent being LaSalle in 2013.

 No. 14: Only two 14th-seeded teams have reached the Sweet 16, those being Cleveland State in 1986 and Chattanooga in 1997.

-No. 16: Since the No. 16 seed became a thing in 1985, just one has knocked off a No. 1 seed in the round of 64, that being the University of Maryland-Baltimore County, who pummeled top-seeded Virginia in 2018 before losing to Kansas State in the second round.
+No. 16: Since the No. 16 seed became a thing in 1985, just one has knocked off a No. 1 seed in the Round of 64, that being the University of Maryland-Baltimore County, who pummeled top-seeded Virginia in 2018 before losing to Kansas State in the Round of 32.